NodePing/PUSH_Clients_Wizard/README.md

 with a cron job you can enter if you set the client up to run on a *NIX system.

-If you chose to run on Windows, the commands to run are output to console.
+If you chose to install the client on Windows, the commands to run are output to console.
 In addition, a .ps1 script is also created in the directory this program is running from and you can optionally run that instead of copying/pasting lines to set up a Task Scheduler event.
 Please note,